Oman - Hud Hud Travels

 KIDS WITH GUNS - LAMAYURU

-It wasn’t what I had planned to shoot—but maybe it was what I needed to see.
+It wasn’t the story I came to capture—but perhaps it was the one I needed to see.

 SANDRA - A Gypsy Story - SHORT FILM